neue-dev/An-Analysis-of-Sorting-Algorithms/README.md

 > 1. When importing `sortingalgorithms.c` and using any of the `Record_...Sort()` functions, <b style="color: rgba(255, 55, 55, 1);">DO NOT FORGET TO RUN</b> `Record_initSorters()` at the start of the main function (with no parameters).
 This function has to be run once before any of the sorting algorithms can work.
 > 2. <b style="color: rgba(255, 55, 55, 1);">DO NOT MOVE</b> any of the files around to prevent breaking any of the imports.

+### 1.3 A Note on Python Helper Files

+Some might notice that the project contains a few Python files.
+These can be ignored and were simply used to automate the running of the C program.
+It allowed the possibility to perform batch tests without having to type the commands one after the other.
+Additionally, another Python script was also utilized to generate some of the visuals of this report (particularly those that graph data; the other illustrations were created in [Figma](https://figma.com/)).

 # 2. Heap Sort

 Heap sort has been described as ["selection sort using the right data structure"](https://link.springer.com/chapter/10.1007/978-3-030-54256-6_4).
 While that was not something that made sense to me a year ago, it was something that clicked during this project.